Wayfarer-Labs/owl-control/README.md

 ## System Requirements

-- Windows™️ device capable of running games at 60 FPS.
+- Windows device capable of running games at 60 FPS.
-- Keyboard, mouse, trackball, trackpad, Wired/Wireless XBOX™️ or Wired PS5™️ gamepads.
-PS4™️ controllers may be used with DS4Windows.
+- Keyboard, mouse, trackball, trackpad, Wired/Wireless XBOX or Wired PS5 gamepads.
+PS4 controllers may be used with DS4Windows.
 - A reliable internet connection.
 Uploading may take a long time.
 - Computer games!
 We provide [eligible games](./GAMES.md) to veteran players!